Skip to main content

 Instructions

 Analyze a web page for screen-reader navigation cost.
 Returns scored findings showing how hard it is for AT users to discover, reach, and operate interactive targets.
-Read-only — navigates to the URL in a sandboxed browser but does not modify the page.
+Navigates to the URL in a sandboxed browser.
+Probes test keyboard behavior but do not submit forms or modify data.

 Recommended: Use format='sarif' for concise, actionable output (~4KB).
 SARIF auto-filters to findings that need attention (moderate and worse).
 JSON/markdown include every target and can be 100x larger.